talkkonnect/talkkonnect/README.md

 At the time of making/updating this document latest image release date was 11/01/2021 (Kernel Version 5.4).
 Download the 438MB ZIP file and extract IMG file to some temporary directory.

-Use any USB / SD card imaging software for Windows or your other OS.
+It is recommended that you use the raspberry Pi Imager for Windows or any USB / SD card imaging software for Windows or your other OS.
 Some of the many options are:
 * [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 * [USB Image Tool](https://www.alexpage.de/usb-image-tool)
 * [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager)